AlexaH88/horizon-gamepedia/README.md

 - Accessibility:
   - [EightShapes Contrast Grid](http://eightshapes.com/) was used to test the colour scheme of the site for any accessibility issues.
   ![EightShapes Contrast Grid](assets/images/eightshapes-contrast-grid.png)
-  - Only AAA and AA rating options were used on the site, other than for the Font Awesome icons which are #cd9479 on #fff but these accommodate for accessibility by using the aria-hidden="true" attribute as recommended by [Font Awesome's Accessiblity Page](https://fontawesome.com/v5/docs/web/other-topics/accessibility)
+  - Only AAA and AA rating options were used on the site, other than for the Font Awesome icons on the main page which are #cd9479 on #fff but these accommodate for accessibility by using the aria-hidden="true" attribute as recommended by [Font Awesome's Accessiblity Page](https://fontawesome.com/v5/docs/web/other-topics/accessibility)
   ![Font Awesome Accessiblity Page](assets/images/font-awesome-accessibility.png)